 To help you with your travel planning, you can refer to our full 5-day Taipei itinerary on Sygic Travel.
 It’s a more complete version of the map above which includes attraction suggestions as well.

 You can also download a copy of our entire 2-week Taiwan itinerary in editable Word format from our EAT-ineraries page.
 It covers Taipei, Tamsui, Jiufen, Taichung, Sun Moon Lake, Tainan, Kaohsiung, and Hualien.

 Thanks for reading and we hope you enjoy these awesome restaurants and night markets in Taipei!
-If you need more help in planning your trip, then you can refer to excerpts from our Taipei travel guide below.
+If you need more help in planning your trip, then be sure to check out our Taipei travel guide as well.

 This article contains affiliate links, meaning we’ll earn a small commission if you make a booking or reservation at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!